 Licence options and fees

 If you want to operate a food stall only occasionally, you can apply for a one-off licence.
 This allows you to operate a stall on one occasion only, for up to four consecutive days or up to 12 consecutive days.
 You cannot renew one-off licences.
 You must lodge a licence application and fees each time you operate.
-As a general guide, fees that may apply for the 2018-19 year include:
+As a general guide, fees that may apply for the 2021-22 year are outlined below.

 |One-off categories||Up to four consecutive days||Up to 12 consecutive days|

 Full preparation where stalls are preparing, storing, handling or cooking unpackaged food, including cooking food on-site for taste testing